myst-templates/plain_typst_book/README.md

 # MyST Template for Plain Typst Book

 This repository provides a plain Typst book template designed for use with MyST and Jupyter Book 2 to create a PDF document.
-It is designed to capture the non-interactive components of websites made using the book theme (bundled with MyST, as [described here](ttps://mystmd.org/guide/website-templates#default-web-themes)) for use as a [static export](https://mystmd.org/guide/quickstart-static-exports).In addition, the template is designed to help authors quickly set up a structured book project with MyST or Jupyter Book 2 while ensuring a professional layout and easy customization.
+It is designed to capture the non-interactive components of websites made using the book theme (bundled with MyST, as [described here](ttps://mystmd.org/guide/website-templates#default-web-themes)) for use as a [static export](https://mystmd.org/guide/quickstart-static-exports).
+In addition, the template is designed to help authors quickly set up a structured book project with MyST or Jupyter Book 2 while ensuring a professional layout and easy customization.
 The primary use case of this template is to allow authors to easily maintain a single document in two formats; in other words: a website and PDF document using the same source code.

 The template features:

 - **Cover page**: Includes the book title, a cover figure, and author names.
 The cover figure can be vertically positioned (`coverpostion`) and resized (`cover_width`)
-- **Preface**: Automatically generated from the `description` section in the `myst.yml` file.
+- **Preface**: A preface which is specified using the `preface` key.
 - **Table of Contents**: Generated with a depth of 2 by default, can be specified in the myst.yml, the ToC can be toggled on/off using `show_ToC`
 - **Logo**: A logo at the top of each page, with adjustable width (`logo_width`)
 - **Adjustable layout**: Customizable page size (`papersize`), margins (`_top _bottom _left _right`), fonts (`fontstyle` and `fontsize`), line spacing (`linespacing`) and toggling pagenumber (`show_pagenumber`), justification and color themes (`colortheme` and `colorheadings`).